Chelsey Glasson: 2020–present

 In 2021, Glasson contributed to The Tech Worker Handbook, a website of free resources for employees who may be interested in speaking out on issues at their employers.

+In 2022, Glasson's story was the subject of the documentary Spread Thin directed by Bashirah Mack.
+It won the Audience Favorite award at the Workers Unite Film Festival in 2022.

+In April 2024, Glasson announced she left the tech industry and enrolled in law school.
+She said she planned to work in employment law to fill what she believed to be a gender-based gap in the field.

 Legal proceedings with Google

 Glasson filed a complaint against Google with the Equal Employment Opportunity Commission (EEOC) for pregnancy discrimination on September 3, 2019.
 The Seattle EEOC office began a probe into Glasson's claims in February 2020.
 As of July 2020, the case was still under investigation.

 In the lawsuit, and her complaints, Glasson alleged that she was told by third parties that her manager was making derogatory comments about her, interfered with her projects, and started interviewing others to replace her.
 She also alleged that when she reported she was pregnant with her second child that her work environment worsened.
 She said she tried to move internally, but was convinced to stay on her team after she was misled into believing her manager was leaving.
 After receiving what she described as unfair and surprising negative feedback, she accepted a demotion on another team, where she alleged she was discouraged from supervisory duties prior to her maternity leave, as it would "rock the boat", and was excluded from manager meetings and off-sites.

 Glasson further alleged that after she was diagnosed with placenta praevia, her new manager was dismissive, citing an NPR segment she had heard "debunk[ing] the benefits of bed rest", and her own experience ignoring medically-advised bed rest and delivering "the biggest presentations of [her] career" the day before her own child was born.
 Glasson further alleged that her manager informed her that she should not expect to be a manager when she returned from her leave.

 Google condemned retaliatory behavior, both internally and externally.
 The company told the EEOC that they had "accommodated each of Ms. Glasson's pregnancy-related requests", and that there was "no support for Ms. Glasson's contention that she suffered discrimination or retaliation as a result".
 They further argued that Glasson was not given direct reports in her last role at the company because of insufficient headcount.